Full-Time vs. Part-Time Student: What’s the Difference?

 Part Time vs. Full Time: Which Is Right for You?

 As a part-time student, you usually pay per credit for tuition.
 For full-time students, most schools offer an annual capped tuition fee.
-This means that a full-time student can take up to 18 credits and pay the same tuition as if they were taking 12.
+This means, in certain situations, a full-time undergraduate student can take up to 18 credits and pay the same tuition as if they were taking 12 credits.

 In the short term, a part-time student may pay less each semester.
-In the long run, however, it will normally cost them more to earn their degree.
+In the long run, however, it might cost them more to earn their degree.
 Some schools may also charge additional fees for each semester a student is enrolled, which can add extra expenses for part-time learners.

 On the plus side, a majority of part-time students are employed.
 Their wages can be used to help fund their college education and pay for living expenses.
 Furthermore, some employers will help cover an employee’s tuition.